Clavicle Fracture

 Treatment

-- A sling or brace to keep the shoulder in place as it heals
+• A sling to support the bone as it heals

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.